 I know I will not be selected to be on a jury because of what I do for a living.
 May I be immediately excused from jury service?

 The Pinellas County Circuit and County courts try both criminal and civil matters.
 The random selection process plus the large number of cases set on the docket prevents you from knowing what type of trial you may be selected.
 If the judge excuses you from a certain case, you may be sent to another courtroom or you may be dismissed and have fulfilled your jury service obligation.
 The Jury Services department can only excuse you if you are employed as a full-time law enforcement officer.

 I am unable to judge anyone because of my moral or religious beliefs.
 May I be excused from jury service?

 Florida law does not provide for an excuse from jury service for moral or religious beliefs.
 You are still required to appear for jury service.
 Only the Court has that discretion.
 You may address these concerns when you are before the Judge.

 I have been called for jury service several times.
-I know many people who have never been called.
-Why don't you pick some other people?
+However, I know many people who have never been called.
+How is this possible?